huskyii/encoder/README.md

 # Encoder

 This is my homework for Information Theory and Coding.
+It implements one coding method(Huffman) for now.
 It is under BSD 2-clause license.

-Feel free to use it in your project.
+    Warning: DO NOT use it in production environment